Daniel-Nikpayuk/CPPF-CTR/README.md

 </table>

 As you can see, the first 75 years of Conservative and Liberal fiscals show they look nothing like the first 72 years of NDP fiscals.
-The point being, that argument doesn't carry much weight, as you'd otherwise expect their respective datapoints to be more similar to the current NDP's.
+The point being, such a *what-if* argument doesn't carry much weight, as you'd otherwise expect their respective datapoints to be more similar to the current NDP's.

 ## The Data: